Blazing Through Life

-- Also in 2000 Ann started serving on the grants and finance committees of the Women’s Foundation of Southern Arizona, and has been a member of the advisory council for the past 10 years.
-In 2008 both Ann and Lura were honored by the foundation for their ongoing philanthropy.
-Ann established the first donor-advised fund at the foundation. http://www.womengiving.org
+- Also in 2000 Ann started serving on the grants and finance committees of the Women’s Foundation of Southern Arizona, and is a member of the Advisory Council.
+In 2008 both Ann and Lura were honored by the Women’s Foundation for their ongoing philanthropy.
+Ann established the first donor-advised fund at the foundation.

-- Beginning in 2009, Ann traveled back to Liberia with the Foundation for Women, an organization whose mission is to eradicate poverty through micro-credit.
+- Beginning in 2009, Ann traveled back to Liberia with the Foundation for Women (FFW), an organization whose mission is to eradicate poverty through micro-credit.
 Ann made multiple trips to Liberia and was instrumental in convening three annual All Liberian Women’s Summits to promote the participation and leadership of Liberian women.
-Ann serves on FFW’s advisory council. http://www.foundationforwomen.org
+Ann serves on FFW’s advisory council.

-- In 2010 she became a member of the Women Moving Millions campaign, then helped establish WMM as a nonprofit foundation whose mission is to mobilize unprecedented resources for the advancement of women and girls around the globe.
-She has since served terms as vice chair and vice president. http://www.womenmovingmillions.org
+- In 2010 she became a member of the Women Moving Millions (WMM) campaign, then helped establish WMM as a nonprofit foundation whose mission is to mobilize unprecedented resources for the advancement of women and girls around the globe.
+She has since served terms as vice chair and chair.

 Ann blazes through life like a comet.
 “These things feed me.
 They make me come alive.”

 She is often asked how to connect passion with action.
 Her response is a favorite quote by author, educator, theologian and civil rights leader Howard Thurman: “Don’t ask yourself what the world needs.
 Ask yourself what makes you come alive and go and do that – because what the world needs are people who have come alive.”